web-advanced-fall-2016/todolist-in-class-chiehping-dana/README.md

 # Dana & Chieh-Ping's Web To Do List

 ## Features
-1. Load a Pre-Filled To Do List from Our Server with Suggestions of Important Items
+1. Load a Pre-Filled To Do List from our Database with Suggestions of Important Items
-2. Add a new To Do Item
+2. Add a new To Do Item to the Database
-3. Delete a Completed To Do Item
+3. Delete a Completed To Do Item from the Database
+4. The database is saved locally as a JSON file ensuring your data is saved even if you refresh or close the page, or your server should fail
-4. Refresh the page and retrieve your To Do List stored on the server whenever needed
+5. Return to your To Do List and see your saved items whenever needed

 ##API Endpoints
 | Verb	        | URL           | Description  | Response Structure